jianzhnie/CyberAttackSimulator/docs/source/create_a_network.rst

 Add Nodes to a Network
 **********************

-Currently we only have an instance of :class:`~yawning_titan.networks.network.Network` and some instances of :class:`~yawning_titan.networks.node.Node`.
+Currently we only have an instance of :class:`~cyberattacksim.networks.network.Network` and some instances of :class:`~cyberattacksim.networks.node.Node`.

-To add a :class:`~yawning_titan.networks.node.Node` to a :class:`~yawning_titan.networks.network.Network`, we need to call ``.add_node()``.
+To add a :class:`~cyberattacksim.networks.node.Node` to a :class:`~cyberattacksim.networks.network.Network`, we need to call ``.add_node()``.

 .. code:: python